The Guided Local Hamiltonian Problem for Stoquastic Hamiltonians: Quantum BPP Circuits

 \end{result}

-This result states that when Merlin is restricted to sending only classical proofs, the class \cl{cStoqMA} can be simulated by \cl{MA}.
-Specifically, if $V$ is the verifier for \cl{cStoqMA}, and $M$ is the verifier for \cl{MA}, for the proof $\xi \in \{0,1\}^{w}$, it holds that
+This result shows that when Merlin is restricted to classical proofs, \cl{MA} can simulate \cl{cStoqMA}.
+Specifically, if $V$ is the verifier for \cl{cStoqMA}, and $M$ is the verifier for \cl{MA}, for the proof $\xi \in \{0,1\}^{w}$, then